 Overnight icon Overnight: Hotel Thilanka Or Similar, Kandy

-Day 12 - Visit a tea plantation and the Temple of the Tooth.
+Day 12 - Visit a tea plantation in Ramboda and the Temple of the Tooth in Kandy.

-This morning you will drive up into the surrounding hills to visit a tea plantation.
+This morning there is the opportunity to visit the Ramboda tea plantation which is situated in the scenic hill country a two hour drive from Kandy.
 Tea estates dot the southern highland area, they were developed by the British in the early 19th century and became a big industry for Sri Lanka.
-You will be able to see how tea is produced and walk around the plantation to view the tea bushes and enjoy the beautiful scenery.
+You will be able to see how tea is produced from leaf to cup, and walk around the plantation to view the tea bushes and enjoy the beautiful scenery.
+You will of course, also get to sample a cup of their finished product.

 Returning to Kandy you will visit the much revered and very holy Buddhist shrine - The Temple of the Tooth.
 Said to have been brought to Sri Lanka over 2,000 years ago in the hair of a Princess, the tooth is the island's most important Buddhist relic housed in a temple dating from 1687, situated on the lakeside.